mehadh/mehadh/README.md

 :technologist:

 I am a backend engineer mostly working with Javascript, Python, and SQL.
-More specifically, I often work with both Node.js and MySQL, and I also enjoy working with the [RAGE:MP](https://rage.mp/) platform.
+I often work with both Node.js and MySQL, and I also enjoy working with the [RAGE:MP](https://rage.mp/) platform.
 I am also heavily involved in pen testing and fraud research.

 :floppy_disk: